YiboWANG214/YiboWANG214.github.io/_pages/about.md

 Latest News
 ======
+[Sep 2023] Two of my papers are accepted at AACL.
 [May 2023] My personal website is launched!

 Publications
 ======
+***Yibo Wang***, Wenting Zhao, Yao Wan, Zhongfen Deng, Philip S. Yu.
+"Named Entity Recognition via Machine Reading Comprehension: A Multi-Task Learning Approach" In Findings of The 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics

+Wenting Zhao, Ye Liu, Yao Wan, ***Yibo Wang***, Zhongfen Deng, Philip S. Yu.
+"Localize, Retrieve and Fuse: A Generalized Framework for Free-Form Question Answering over Tables" In Findings of The 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics

 ***Yibo Wang***, Yanbing Xue, Bo Liu, Musen Wen, Wenting Zhao, Stephen Guo, Philip S. Yu. *"Click-Conversion Multi-Task Model with Position Bias Mitigation for Sponsored Search in eCommerce"* In Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval

 ***Yibo Wang***, Congying Xia, Guan Wang, and Philip S. Yu. *"Continuous Prompt Tuning Based Textual Entailment Model for E-commerce Entity Typing."* In 2022 IEEE International Conference on Big Data (Big Data), pp. 1383-1388.
 IEEE, 2022. [link](https://ieeexplore.ieee.org/abstract/document/10020766), [arxiv version](https://arxiv.org/abs/2211.02483)